minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ### Port forwarding

-Port forwarding, allows you to direct incoming traffic from WAN side (identified by Protocol and External port) to the Internal server with private IP address on the LAN side.
+Port forwarding, allows you to direct incoming traffic from the WAN side (identified by Protocol and External port) to the Internal server with the private IP address on the LAN side.

 🔍 Search for some section called NAT/PAT, Virtual Servers, Port forwarding, or similar and set these parameters: